-- Borrower concentration, which increases the risk of performance volatility (see section 3.4); and - Scope's assessment of the improving, but very weak, credit environment in Greece.
+- First-time issuer and securitisation, with untested reporting framework; - Borrower concentration, which increases the risk of performance volatility (see section 3.4); and - Scope's assessment of the improving, but still weak, credit environment in Greece.

-4.2.
+4.4.
 Recoveries given default

-Scope has applied rating-conditional assumptions on the recovery rate in a case of default, as shown in Figure 9 below.
+Scope has applied rating-conditional assumptions on the recovery rate in a case of default, as shown in Figure 12 below.

-Figure 9: Recoveries given default
+Figure 12: Recoveries given default